Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The Disk Model

 \subsection{Frozen-in magnetic field}

+To describe the electromagnetic field, we adopt the definitions $E^{\mu} = F^{t\mu}$, $B^{\mu} = -(*F)^{t\mu}$, the primitive variables commonly employed in GRMHD simulations.
+These quantities are not covariant and therefore do not transform as four-vectors.
+Specifically, $E^{\mu}, B^{\mu}$ differ from the physical electric and magnetic fields measured by a spacetime normal observer only by a lapse factor \cite{Komissarov:2004ms}.
+For terminological clarity and precision, we thus refer to them as ``pseudo'' fields.

-In a steady-state, axisymmetric ideal-MHD configuration, the pseudo-magnetic field $B^\mu=-(*F)^{t\mu}$ is aligned with the flow streamlines in the poloidal plane, satisfying $B^r u^{\theta}= B^{\theta}u^r$, where $u^{\mu}$ is the flow four-velocity.
-The electromagnetic field admits two conserved quantities along each streamline \cite{thorne1982electrodynamics}: the stream function $\psi = A_\phi$ and the field-line angular velocity $\Omega_F = F_{tr}/F_{r\phi} = F_{t\theta}/F_{\theta\phi}$.
-The pseudo-magnetic field can be expressed as
+In a steady-state, axisymmetric ideal-MHD configuration, the pseudo-magnetic field $B^\mu$ is aligned with the flow streamlines in the poloidal plane, satisfying $B^r u^{\theta}= B^{\theta}u^r$, where $u^{\mu}$ is the flow four-velocity.
+At this point, the electromagnetic field admits two conserved quantities along each streamline \cite{thorne1982electrodynamics}: the stream function $\psi = A_\phi$, which differs by a factor of $2\pi$ from the invariant magnetic flux enclosed by a poloidal field line, and the field-line angular velocity $\Omega_F = F_{tr}/F_{r\phi} = F_{t\theta}/F_{\theta\phi}$. $\Omega_F$ does not correspond to a physical rotation of the system \footnote{In particular, field-line rotation generically gives rise to a light cylinder surrounding the black hole, beyond which the four-velocity of a corotating observer becomes spacelike.}.
+Instead, it determines the structure of the induced electric field $E^{\mu}$ and regulates the efficiency of energy extraction in the black hole magnetosphere \cite{Blandford:1977ds} together with frame dragging.
+Using $\psi$ and $\Omega_F$, the pseudo-magnetic field can be expressed as

 where $g=\det(g_{\mu\nu})$.
 When evaluating the synchrotron emission profile of a magnetized disk, it is convenient to employ the covariant magnetic field, $b^{\mu} = -(*F)^{\mu\nu}u_{\nu}$, measured in FCF.
 Under the ideal-MHD condition, $b^{\mu}$ is related to the pseudo-magnetic field through $b^t = u_{\mu}B^{\mu}$, $u^t b^i = B^i + b^t u^i$.
 Using Eq.~\eqref{Bform}, we obtain